postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/syncing-cookies.md

     > Adding a domain automatically syncs cookies for its subdomains as well.
 For example, adding the domain `example.com` will also sync cookies from `m.example.com`.
 To sync cookies for the domain only, you can add `https://` in front of the domain, such as `https://example.com`.

-1. Select **Start Capture**.
+1. Select **Start Syncing**.

 <img alt="Capture cookies with the proxy" src="https://assets.postman.com/postman-docs/cookies-proxy-capture-v9-14.jpg" width="848px"/>

 Postman is now ready to capture and sync cookies using the proxy.

-* To start capturing cookies, configure one or more clients to use the Postman proxy.
+* To start syncing cookies, configure one or more clients to use the Postman proxy.
 Learn more about [configuring the proxy on a client device](/docs/sending-requests/capturing-request-data/capturing-http-requests/#step-3-configure-the-proxy-on-a-client-device).
 * To stop syncing cookies for a domain, select <img alt="Close icon" src="https://assets.postman.com/postman-docs/icon-close.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> next to the domain name.
-* To stop capturing and syncing all cookies, select **Stop Capture**.
+* To stop capturing and syncing all cookies, select **Stop Syncing**.

 ## Next steps